kerosiinikone/obsidian-rust-cli/README.md

-# obsidian-rust-cli
+# obsidian-rust-cli (in prog.)

 **Quick capture from terminal**: create a new "idea" note / append to daily notes from a "fleeting thought".
-Open, create (daily) notes from terminal, pretty printing. **Incorporate this**: "Vault Statistics Dashboard"
+Open, create (daily) notes from terminal, pretty printing.
+Incorporate vault statistics.

 ### Workflow (for self)